Clean Eating Strawberry Chia Seed Spread Recipe

 Notes

 There is no way for me to know exactly how far you will boil down the spread, and therefore I have no idea how many servings this will end up being for you.
 The below numbers are for the entire recipe.
 Simply divide by the number of servings you end up with.
-Please note that the nutrition data below is a ballpark figure.
+Please note that the nutrition data here is a ballpark figure.
 Exact data is not possible.

 Nutrition

-Calories: 556kcal | Carbohydrates: 109g | Protein: 9g | Fat: 13g | Saturated Fat: 1g | Sodium: 25mg | Potassium: 657mg | Fiber: 20g | Sugar: 83g | Vitamin C: 169.4mg | Calcium: 314mg | Iron: 4.8mg
+Serving: 1entire recipe | Calories: 556kcal | Carbohydrates: 109g | Protein: 9g | Fat: 13g | Saturated Fat: 1g | Sodium: 25mg | Potassium: 657mg | Fiber: 20g | Sugar: 83g | Vitamin C: 169.4mg | Calcium: 314mg | Iron: 4.8mg

 Leave a Reply